A Cryptographic Perspective on the Verifiability of Quantum Advantage: Verifiable quantum advantages

 \subsection{Example: Verifiable quantum advantage}

-Here, we introduce some sampling problems that satisfy the definition of verifiable quantum advantage. \paragraph{$\vqa$ from quantum Fourier sampling.} \begin{definition}[Simon's problem] Let $f:\{0,1\}^n\rightarrow \{0,1\}^m$ be a 2-to-1 function with the promise that there exists $s\in \{0,1\}^n$ such that $f(x) = f(x \oplus s)$ for all $x\in \{0,1\}^n$.
+Here, we cast some sampling problems as verifiable quantum advantage. \paragraph{$\vqa$ from quantum Fourier sampling.} \begin{definition}[Simon's problem] Let $f:\{0,1\}^n\rightarrow \{0,1\}^m$ be a 2-to-1 function with the promise that there exists $s\in \{0,1\}^n$ such that $f(x) = f(x \oplus s)$ for all $x\in \{0,1\}^n$.
 Given oracle access to $f$, find $s$. \end{definition} It is well-known that there exists a quantum polynomial time algorithm solving Simon's problem, and classical algorithms must use superpolynomially many queries \cite{simon1997power}.

 \begin{theorem} Let $\mathcal{F}$ be the set of all Simon's functions.
 Then, relative to $\mathcal{F}$, there exists a quantum circuit family $\circf^{\mathcal{F}}$ that is $\uvqa$. \end{theorem}

 \begin{proof} First, we use Simon's algorithm to form the quantum circuit family $\circf^\mathcal{F}$ as follows: Given a random Simon's function $f$ with hidden shift $s\in \{0,1\}^n$, the quantum circuit $C^f$ implements the Simon's algorithm to obtain the quantum state $\rho_f$.
 Note that when measuring $\rho_f$ in the computational basis, one will obtain a random $x$ for which $x\cdot s = 0$.
 Hence, our circuit family is defined as $\circf^{\mathcal{F}}:=\{C^f: f\in \mathcal{F}\}$.